US President Joe Biden counts India among ‘xenophobic’ nations that do not welcome immigrants

 The president was making a broader statement and respects the country’s partners, the White House clarified.

-United States President Joe Biden on Wednesday said that India, Japan, China and Russia are “xenophobic” countries that do not welcome immigrants, which is why their economy is not growing like his country.
+United States President Joe Biden on Wednesday said that India, Japan, China and Russia are “xenophobic” countries that do not welcome immigrants, which is why their economies are not growing like his country.

 “You know, one of the reasons why our economy is growing is because of you and many others,” Biden said at a campaign event in Washington.
 “Why?
 Because we welcome immigrants.
 Why is China stalling so badly economically?
 Why is Japan having trouble?
 Why is Russia?
 Why is India?
 Because they’re xenophobic.
 They don’t want immigrants.”